Posts

 February Update

 February Hours: 12 Cumulative Semester Hours: 30 The end of February makes it clear how quickly the spring semester is moving.
 I am glad to have the first Cellular Control exam behind me so I know what to expect, and I’m looking forward to this module since much of the material feels familiar -- especially the material on opioids and anesthetics from my interventional pain background.
 This month, I continued volunteering by cooking for the community fridges and delivering food at the locations on Jackson and on St. Charles near Tulane’s Uptown campus.
-I’ve done this several times now, and each time the fridges are empty when I arrive.
+I’ve done this several years now, and each time the fridges are empty when I arrive.
 While it’s meaningful to contribute directly to my community, it’s also a visible reminder of the level of food insecurity in nearly every uptown neighborhood.
 I’m hoping to join the Irish Channel Cooks volunteer group as well, which delivers meal trays to families throughout the week.
 I also helped grocery shop for a woman with a work-related injury who ...

 January Update